OpenHFT/Chronicle-Map/spec/5-initialization.md

 offset 8 from the beginning of the Chronicle Map persistence file, read in the little-endian order.

 Optionally yield processor resources after failed checks, e. g. make the waiting thread sleep for some time.
-The exact yielding operation (or if it is making the current process sleeping, the exact sleep interval) is unspecified.
+The exact yielding operation (or if it is making the current thread sleeping, the exact sleep interval) is unspecified.

 > The reference Java implementations turns the waiting thread to sleep for 100 ms after failed